ashili/miniProject1/repo.md

 <h3 style="color:red">init</h3>

-git init command is used to set up new repository locally (on yout hard drive).
+git init command is used to set up new repository locally (on your hard drive).

 You need to go the folder you want to put in github and use the following command.